This post will bring an insight on which are the cheapest cities in China, in case you are looking to live or move to this unique Asian country.

 1 – Xi’an

-Xi’an is mostly known for being home to the famous terracota warriors, and to some extent to its muslim quarter with great food.
+Xi’an is mostly known for being home to the famous terracota warriors.
+To some extent to its Muslim quarter has been gathering fame for its great food.
 It’s rather isolated location far from the coast does not attract as many visitors as Shanghai or Guangdong, therefore it remains quite cheap.